JWManagement/JWManagement/README.md

 9. Now login on the website with 'johndoe' and password '12345678'

+Alternatively you can skip step 6 to 8 and signup under http://localhost:3000 to create a new user and project.

 ### Development

 We recommend Atom.io (https://atom.io) and these Plugins: